 What Is Photo ID Verification?

 When verifying identities, there are multiple methods you can use, including manual verification and digital verification.
 Manual verification occurs when a person is seen in person and is asked to present proof of their identity.
 For example, a driver’s license or passport.
-This method is often used in financial institutions, at government offices, or at adult-only venues like bars.
+This method is often used in financial institutions, government offices, or adult-only venues like bars.
 It relies on the authority of the ID issuing body to have already verified the person’s identity.

-Digital verification also relies on the authority of issuing institutions but cannot use possession of hard copy ID as a means of proof.
+Digital verification also relies on the authority of issuing institutions but cannot use possession of a hard copy ID as a means of proof.
 Instead, digital verification must rely on inputs from a person that cannot be immediately visually matched to the details on their ID.